Servings: 12 serving(s)

 A friend shared this recipe as a family favourite.
 The original is from Nigella Lawson’s Feast but my adaptation is a little less buxom than Nigella’s original.
 Of course there is always a time and a place for extra sweet and stickiness but my ideal gingerbread is something that you can grab off the counter to nibble as you’re heading out the door.
 No worries about dribbles down your front.
 I also prefer my gingerbread to be just on the edge of sweet.
 Something you could eat at breakfast without feeling guilty.

-The beauty of this gingerbread (and any gingerbread really) is that it can travel from breakfast to dinner with confidence.
+The beauty of this gingerbread (and all gingerbread, really) is that it can travel from breakfast to dinner with confidence.
 That’s where you can layer in Nigella’s extravagances.
 But you don’t need them.
-A little cinnamon scented whipped cream alongside a warm slice of this bread is after dinner elegance.
+A little cinnamon scented whipped cream alongside a warm slice of this gingerbread cake is after dinner elegance.

 - ½ cup plus 2 Tbsp. butter